-Heidi Pickman joined CAMEO in 2011 to develop and manage CAMEO’s communication and advocacy activities.
+Heidi Pickman joined CAMEO in 2011 to develop and manage CAMEO’s communication and advocacy activities and had increasingly taken on more responsibility.
+She continues to lead the communications and advocacy strategies, while adding programming and membership engagement to her portfolio.
 Before joining CAMEO, she directed earned media activities for two California ballot initiatives and campaigned successfully to include clean energy provisions in the economic stimulus package of 2009.
 In her former career as a radio journalist, she produced national public radio programs including Weekend America and Marketplace Morning Report.
 She has a B.A. and M.A. in Economics from Tufts University and a C. Phil. in Economics from UCLA.
 She loves anything to do with Spain and dabbles in the fire arts.

 Susan Brown is a Business & Community Development Specialist with a specific focus on Business Finance and Rural Microenterprise.
-CAMEO engaged Susan to implement our Rural Initiative in 2008 and is now managing our partnerships with Kiva and Accion Texas’ MMS platform.
-Through her consulting service Susan provides strategic planning, facilitation, program development and grant writing services to non-profit organizations and government agencies as well as consulting services to small business owners.
+Initially engaged to implement our Rural Initiative in 2008, Susan is now managing our LiftFund MMS program, the Carrot Fund, Microlending Essentials and the Loan Policy Manual project.
+Through her consulting service Susan provides strategic planning, facilitation, and program development services to non-profit organizations and government agencies as well as consulting services to small business owners.

 Madison Services Group, Inc.